 - LAND– Fossil fuel extraction destroys forests, and farms making them unfit for use by animals and people.
 Mountains are blasted which makes them unstable.
 Fracking damages rock structures.

 - WATER: Coal mining work washes acid into rivers and streams. oil extraction and oil spills pollute freshwater, groundwater, and seas.
 Oil spills in seas and oceans destroy marine life.
 Factories and industries pollute rivers, streams, and groundwater by dumping waste into them.

 - AIR: The burning of fossil fuels is the biggest source of air pollution.
-Coal causes 44% of carbon dioxide discharge of something, especially gas or radiation in the atmosphere, while oil can be blamed for 30% of carbon discharge of something, especially gas or radiation.
-Even natural gas accounts for 1/5th of discharge of something, especially gas or radiation.
+Coal causes 44% of carbon dioxide emissions in the atmosphere, while oil can be blamed for 30% of carbon emissions.
+Even natural gas accounts for 1/5th of emissions.
 Smoke from factories, vehicles, and greenhouse gases that increase the temperature of the atmosphere is responsible for climate change.

 Right now, fossil fuels are abundant and are used extensively everywhere.
 But they are causing a lot of harm to our planet.
 Overuse of fossil fuels may make our planet inhospitable.
 We need better and cleaner sources of energy.
 Scientists and governments are exploring clean and renewable sources of energy like solar, wind, and biofuels to move away from fossil fuels.